UNITY-Physics/fw-ibeat/README.md

 #### File Specifications

-The model is trained on axial input for 3 months - 3 years old children.
-Use of scans from older children or planes is not recommended currently.
-New models are being trained to accommodate these variations.

 #### GPU Usage
 The default configuration for this gear is to use a CPU.
 This will perform super-resolution with a residual convolutiona neural network (RCNN).
 GPU can be enabled by setting the `tag` to `gpu` in the gear configuration.
 This will perform super-resolution with a 3D U-Net.
 Performance will be faster and the output will be of higher quality.